CSCfi/csc-user-guide/docs/support/tutorials/ml-data.md

 swift download <bucket-name> your-dataset.tar
 ```

+Anything that needs to be stored for a longer time (project life-time) should be
+copied back to Allas.
+CSC may at some point start cleaning the scratch drive so
+that files older than 90 days will be automatically removed (this has not yet
+been activated!).

+Some CPU nodes and all GPU nodes also have a fast local NVME drive with at least
+3.6 TB disk space.
+This space is available only during the execution of the
+Slurm job, and is cleaned up afterwards.
+For data intensive jobs, it may still
+be worth copying the data to the NVME at the start of the job and then storing
+the final results on the scratch drive at the end of the job.
+[More information
+on how to use the fast local NVME drive below](#fast-local-drive).

+## Using the shared file system efficiently

+Training machine learning models often require reading a huge number of
+relatively small files from the shared drive.
+Unfortunately the Lustre-shared
+file systems (e.g. `/scratch`, `/projappl` and users' home directories) do not
+perform well when opening a lot of files or when performing many small reads.
+In
+addition to slowing down the computation it may also in extreme cases **cause
+noticeable slowdowns for all users of the supercomputer, sometimes making the
+entire supercomputer unusable for hours**.

 !!! note

     Please **do not read a huge number of files from the shared file system**, use
     fast local disk or package your data into larger files instead!

-Many machine learning tasks, such as training a model, require reading a huge
-number of relatively small files from the drive.
-Unfortunately the Lustre-shared
-file systems (e.g. `/scratch`, `/projappl` and users' home directories) do not
-perform very well when opening a lot of files, and it also causes noticeable
-slowdowns for all users of the supercomputer.
-Instead, consider more efficient
-approaches, including:

-- packaging your dataset into larger files
-- taking into use the [NVME fast local
-  storage](../../computing/running/creating-job-scripts-puhti.md#local-storage)
-  on the GPU nodes
-- using a SquashFS image (Singularity-only)
+For further reading, see CSC's [technical description of the Lustre
+filesystem](../../computing/lustre.md) and our general tutorial on [how to
+achieve better I/O performance on Lustre](../lustre_performance.md).

+As a solution for machine learning applications, we recommend either **using
+more efficent data formats**, such as TFRecords for TensorFlow, or **using the
+fast local NVME drive**.
+These approaches are described in more detail below.

-## More efficient data format
+### More efficient data format

 Many machine learning frameworks support formats for packaging your data more
 efficiently.
 For example [TensorFlow's